Tropical Storm Claudette (1979): Elsewhere

 In Missouri, rainfall exceeded 5 in in some areas.
 The James River overflowed near Springfield, trapping two elderly women in their home.
 Heavy rainfall in Farmington backed-up sewer drains, flooded basements, and blew-off large manhole covers.
 Flood water swept away a car in Ste.
 Genevieve, washed-out a portion of a sidewalk, and toppled fencing along a baseball field.
 At the Cover Wagon RV park in Waynesville, flooding damage was approximately $5,000.
 In Rolla, floodwaters between 3 and 4 ft forced the evacuation of eight families, and washed out driveways.
 Cars, sheds, fences, kennels, and butane tanks were swept to other locations.
 Numerous roads were closed in Christian, Greene, and Taney Counties.

-As the remnants of Claudette moved inland, it dumped heavy rains across the Midwest and Ohio Valley.
-Flooding was reported in Missouri, where heavy rains caused significant flooding near St. Louis.
-In Indiana, about 9 inches of rain fell and isolated flooding was reported.
+Claudette and a stationary front combined to produce heavy precipitation over southwestern Indiana, with some creeks exceeding 100-year recurrence intervals.
+Rainfall totals reached up to 10 in.
+The American Red Cross estimated that flooding damaged 300 homes in English and 200 each in Marengo and Milltown, while the sheriff of Crawford County conjectured that 66 dwellings, 26 businesses, 13 mobile homes, and 2 churches suffered major damage.
+In English, water reached as high as 10 ft above ground and toppled cars and carried away mobile homes from their foundations.
+Marengo's commerce district also suffered flood damage.
+In Milltown, the Big Blue River swelled about 4 ft in one hour.
+The destruction of a culvert south of French Lick led to the closure of State Road 145.
+One person died near Princeton while working on an outdoor fuse box as heavy precipitation fell, resulting in electrocution.
+One neighborhood around Princeton evacuated due to floodwaters reaching 6 ft above ground.
+Some damage occurred in western Marion County as two tornadoes touched down.
+Governor Otis Bowen estimated that this system and the Hurricane Bob caused approximately $50 million in damage in Indiana, with just over $31.3 million incurred to crops.